 Regardless, both series seem concerned with repetition in multivalent ways: the repetition of the superhero story form of the time, the repetition of comics within comics, the expected repetition of certain demonstrably false social customs as a sign of collegiality, the repetition of violence penetrating various strata of society, the repetition that defines recognizable identity, the repetition of the body and its cells as it grows from child to adult, the repetition that both creates and destroys romance, and on and on.
 Repetition is both the content and form of life, giving it identifiable meaning, even as it threatens to undermine value with each iteration.

 If repeated repetition in serial comics bends towards absurdity, then it is uniquely qualified to express and represent the sensation of everyday life arriving at something akin to the nausea of Sartre’s novel of the same name without causing it.
-It is an echo that can remind us that we feel it already and somehow allows us to bear it.
+It is an echo that can remind us that we feel it already and also sometimes somehow allows us to bear it.

 I’m glad I did this series.
 In some ways, it has become its own exercise in repetition.
 With each installment I felt like I needed to return to the previous issues and re-think them.
 An obsessive version of this project would have had me reading and re-reading the series algorithmically, adding another issue with each read through to write a post addressing everything so far in equal measure.
 In that formulation I would have read the first issues 10 times by the time this ended.
 If that sounds absurd, it is because it is, but the absurd is not always without value.
 This is all to say that despite writing in the neighborhood of 35,000 words on two versions of Omega the Unknown, these 11 installments still feel incomplete, like the notes for a book that will never exist.
 Nevertheless, if all that came out all these months of work is that I have a deeper appreciation for both these series then I think it would have been worth it, but I do hope it inspires others to pick up these comics and read them for themselves and hopefully write about them.
 I know I look forward to coming back to them in a year and reading them all again in one or two sittings.
 I can’t yet say if I’ll come back and re-read these installments of Alpha & Omega afterwards, but I hope some of you will.